 Anyone evacuating to a Red Cross shelter should bring essential items for each member of the family, as possible:

 • Identification to show residence is in affected area and important personal documents

 • Supplies needed for children and infants, such as diapers, formula and toys

 • Special items for family members who are elderly or disabled

 • Chargers for any electronic devices you bring with you

 How to Help

 Volunteer Sign-up.
-If you want to volunteer to help victims of the flooding, call the Red Cross at 855-489-2528 or sign up at http://volunteerlouisiana.gov/
+If you want to volunteer to help victims of natural disasters, call the Red Cross at 855-489-2528 or sign up at http://volunteerlouisiana.gov/

 For those who have damage, call and report to FEMA at 1-800-621-3362.
 You’ll need date of damage, all SS#’s of those in household, insurance company, address, PHOTOS of your flood damage (will help with your claim), and gross income.
 They’ll take the application over the phone.

 To get accurate assessments of how many have been affected and are in need of assistance, everyone needs to call 1-800-621-3362.
 Disaster assistance kits can be obtained by dialing 1-800-829-3676.